SINCON 2021 Training — Advanced Security Design: Threat Modeling Masterclass

 Overview – The course will start with explaining the concept of Threat Modeling in general, as well as defining goals – and non-goals – for a successful threat modeling practice.
 We’ll also show an example of a completed threat model, to give students a clearer picture of what is possible.

-Universal Principles – A common framework for building a threat modeling process, seeing what is valuable and useful patterns to follow (and anti-patterns to avoid).
+Universal Principles – A common framework for building a threat modeling process, seeing what are valuable and useful patterns to follow (and anti-patterns to avoid).

 Modeling Basics – This will cover the basic tools, diagrams (e.g. DFDs), concepts, and different approaches to threat modeling.
 Students will get comfortable drawing on a whiteboard (virtual or physical) in a collaborative manner, and understand how to draw an effective diagram.
 We’ll also cover some relevant projects, such as OWASP Threat Dragon.